kiwim8/kiwimate/README.md

 redit to stackoverflow for some eventloader code and parts of the eval clean.

-the rest of this code is mainly from me, i use methods that i've learnt from other tutorials in the past.
+the rest of this code is mainly from me, in some parts (such as app.js) i use some code from stackoverflow (although this probably needs a rewrite)